Alcohol

 The chronic consumption of alcohol, particularly in amounts exceeding one to two standard drinks per day, is associated with increased risk of numerous cancers including breast, esophageal, oropharyngeal, lung, gastric, laryngeal, hepatocellular, endometrial, pancreatic and colorectal.

-The regular consumption of alcohol in excess of 30-40 grams/day is associated with increased risk of several chronic diseases including pancreatitis, hypertension, mental illness, pneumonia, tuberculosis, and diseases of the liver.
+The regular consumption of alcohol in excess of 30-40 grams/day is associated with increased risk of a number of chronic diseases, including pancreatitis, hypertension, mental illness, pneumonia, tuberculosis, and diseases of the liver.

 Heavy drinking, particularly on an irregular basis, is associated with cardiovascular disease events including coronary heart disease, atrial fibrillation, and stroke.